 Chester Lake Foot Traction Recommendations

-Chester Lake Snowshoes
+Snowshoes for Chester Lake

 If you are going to snowshoe Chester Lake, make sure you have multiple crampons underneath your snowshoes – some on the front toe and a pair under your heel.
 Also, if possible, look for a pair of snowshoes with double-ratchet bindings and avoid snowshoes with any form of buckle bindings – they tend to come undone, which gets annoying quickly.